 Back to basics: How to understand the differences among tax statutes, regulations, and other official guidance

 Making sense of the U.S. Tax Code can be a challenge without a full understanding of these resources

-Tales from the Tax Court, Part 1: Tax Court opinions and how to make sense of them
+Tales from the Tax Court: Tax Court opinions and how to make sense of them

 Tax Court decisions help taxpayers and tax professionals shed light on complicated issues

 Debts that make tax refunds disappear

 The government takes refunds to collect five types of debt.
 Here’s how it happens.

 Donor-advised funds: What are they and why are they growing?

 Taxpayers get immediate tax deductions for giving cash or property to charities using donor advised funds